ndriannazriel/Advanced-Network-Tech/What to Know/OSPF.md

 A Type 5 packet is used to acknowledge the receipt of a Type 4 LSU.

 LSUs are also used to forward OSPF routing updates, such as link changes.
-Specifically, an LSU packet can contain 11 different types of OSPFv2 LSAs, with some of the more common ones shown in the figure.
+Specifically, an LSU packet can contain 11 different types of OSPFv2 LSAs.
 OSPFv3 renamed several of these LSAs and also contains two additional LSAs.

 **Note:** The difference between the LSU and LSA terms can sometimes be confusing because these terms are often used interchangeably.
 However, an LSU contains one or more LSAs.
 ### Multi Area OSPF